-When a flame detector is connected, the 0 - 20 mA level is displayed, allowing the level to be checked.
+When a flame detector is connected, the 0 - 20 mA level is displayed.

 8. Storage, Relocation, and Disposal

 8-1.
 Procedure for storage or for extended periods without use

 Store the product under the following conditions:

 - · At normal temperature and humidity in a location not exposed to direct sunlight - In a location free of gases, solvents, and vapors - In a location free of vibration and impact